-In a lawsuit, Zahara Green says she was wrongly placed in a men's prison — and when she asked for protective custody, found herself sharing a cell with the inmate who had been abusing her.
+In a lawsuit, Zahara Green says that after she asked Georgia prison officials for protection, she found herself sharing a cell with the inmate who had been abusing her.
 Original reporting from BuzzFeed News' Jessica Testa.

 The families of unarmed black teenagers who died in high-profile cases have come to support and rely on one another.